-The Mediæval period must be considered the Castle's time of greatest prominence, serving first as the seat of the powerful Lords of Galloway during the independent Kingdom of Galovidia, after which it passed, through marriage, into the de Balliol family, the scion of which marriage was John Balliol, King of Scots, thus making Botel (as it was known then) the Capital of Scotland.
-King John's mother, Devorguilla, was Lady of Galloway, through outliving her two sisters, all part of a tripartite inheritance bequeathed by Devorguilla's father Alan.
+The Medieval period must be considered the Castle's time of greatest prominence, serving first as the seat of the powerful Lords of Galloway during the independent Kingdom of Galovidia, after which it passed, through marriage, into the de Balliol family, the scion of which marriage was John Balliol, King of Scots, thus making Botel (as it was known then) the Capital of Scotland.
+King John's mother, Devorguilla, was Lady of Galloway, though outliving her two sisters, all part of a tripartite inheritance bequeathed by Devorguilla's father, Alan.
 She was beloved of her people and a great benefactress to education and religion.
-Through a bequest of her husband she endowed and signed the charter of Balliol College, Oxford at the Motte of Botel.
+Through a bequest of her husband, she endowed and signed the charter of Balliol College at Oxford at the Motte of Botel.
 A depiction of the Motte of Botel can be seen below.
 The drawing below also shows the extent of the fortifications which Robert the Bruce's forces besieged during the Scottish Wars of Independence.

 Seal of John Balliol